lehlud/Mindful/docs/CONTRIBUTING.md

 ### 2. Branching Strategy:

-- Development occurs on the `dev` branch.
-Please fork the repository and create your branch from `dev`.
+- Development occurs on the `main` branch.
+Please fork the repository and create your branch from `main`.

 ### 3. Make Changes: